user-of-github/BSUIR/README.md

 # _Hello to everybody ! 👋_

-### _This repository is a collection of links to the entire university stuff that I have posted on GitHub.
+### _This repository contains a collection of links to the entire university stuff that I have posted on GitHub.
 A structured list of links to laboratory works and course projects_
 ### _So..
 Welcome to a part of my wonderful journey at BSUIR:_
 &nbsp;